My Thyroid Relief

 • Processed foods

-• Industrial seed oils (canola oil, corn oil, sunflower oil, safflower oil, etc.)
+• Industrial seed oils (canola oil, corn oil, sunflower oil, safflower oil)

-• Food allergens and sensitivities ( If you have food allergies)
+• Food allergens (if you have a food allergy)

 Risk of Other Diseases with Hyperthyroidism and Grave Disease